aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Converge before refit
      - Set to **true** to require the filter parameters to converge before performing a refit of the spot data with the new best filter.

-Results
-~~~~~~~

 The plugin requires that ``Benchmark Spot Fit`` has been run to initialise the fit settings.
 If this has not been done then it will be run once by the plugin.
+Note that the initial spot fit must be run with the default filter settings and not a previously optimised filter.
+If the filter settings are not the defaults then the plugin will always be run.
+This ensures a consistent start point for optimisation.

+The plugin then shows a dialog to obtain options for ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters``.
+These plugins are very similar and a single dialog can collect the parameters for both plugins.

 The plugin then iterates the optimisation of the result filter given the same filter control parameters, and the optimisation of the filter control parameters given a single result filter and repeats fitting of the spot data with the optimal filter until convergence.

+Results
+~~~~~~~

 The results are shown in the same result tables as the ``Benchmark Spot Fit``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins.
 Progress is logged to the ``ImageJ`` log window.